ShihabPial/CSC_493_Travel_Chatbot/README.md

 cd into the bot directory

-type
+in the command line type

 python3 chatbot.py

-in cli and open the local host on your browser.
+open the local host on your browser.